Granada Travel Guide Andalucia Spain

 Top 10 Things You Have To Do In Granada

-- Spend at least one whole day expoloring the sublime Alhambra Palace and Generalife Gardens.
+- Spend at least one whole day exploring the sublime Alhambra Palace and Generalife Gardens.

 - Visit the Sacromonte district.